 - 1. Bring the vehicle to a complete stop. - 2.
-With the key ON and the engine either OFF or running, shift the transmission into NEUTRAL. - 3.
+With the ignition switch in the ON position and the engine either OFF or running, shift the transmission into NEUTRAL. - 3.
 Rotate the transfer case control switch to the desired position. - 4.
 After the desired position indicator light is ON (not flashing), shift the transmission back into gear.

-- If Steps 1 or 2 of either the Preferred or Alternate Procedure are not satisfied prior to attempting the shift, then the desired position indicator light will flash continuously while the original position indicator light is ON, until all requirements have been met. - The ignition key must be ON for a shift to take place and for the position indicator lights to be operable.
-If the key is not ON, the shift will not take place and no position indicator lights will be on or flashing.
+- If Steps 1 or 2 of either the Preferred or Alternate Procedure are not satisfied prior to attempting the shift, then the desired position indicator light will flash continuously while the original position indicator light is ON, until all requirements have been met. - The ignition switch must be in the ON position for a shift to take place and for the position indicator lights to be operable.
+If the ignition switch is not in the ON position, the shift will not take place and no position indicator lights will be on or flashing.